Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

 \section{Baseline and adaptive BCMs}

-We extend the DW and HK models by introducing adaptive confidence bounds.
-For both the HK and DW models, which we study on networks, we first present the original BCM and then introduce our adaptive-confidence generalization of it.
-The nodes in our BCMs have opinions that lie in the closed interval $[0,1]$.
-Let $G(V,E)$ denote an unweighted and undirected graph without self-edges or multi-edges.
-Let $N = |V|$ denote the number of nodes of the graph (i.e., network), $x_i(t)$ denote the opinion of node $i$ at time $t$, and $\vec{x}(t)$ denote the vector of the opinions of all nodes at time $t$ (i.e., $[\vec{x}(t)]_i = x_i(t)$).
-Given adjacent nodes $i$ and $j$, we denote their edge by $(i,j)$.
+We extend the HK and DW models by introducing adaptive confidence bounds.
+For both the HK and DW models, which we study on networks, we first present the baseline BCM and then introduce our adaptive-confidence generalization of it.
+The nodes in our BCMs represent agents that have opinions that lie in the closed interval $[0,1]$.
+Let $G = (V,E)$, where $V$ is the set of nodes and $E$ is the set of edges, denote a time-independent, unweighted, and undirected graph without self-edges or multi-edges.
+The edges in the set $E$ specify which pairs of nodes can interact with each other at each discrete time $t$.
+Let $N = |V|$ denote the number of nodes of the graph (i.e., network), $x_i(t)$ denote the opinion of node $i$ at time $t$, and $\vec{x}(t)$ denote the vector of the opinions of all nodes at time $t$ (i.e., the entry $[\vec{x}(t)]_i = x_i(t)$).
+We denote the edge that is attached to adjacent nodes $i$ and $j$ by $(i,j)$.